GarreauArthur/ldl/100daysolmlcode/log.md

 * chapter 12 - Change of Basis, I think I have a better intuition than 3B1B himself, I post a comment on the video explaining my point of view.

+# day 16: 2019-01-18

+* chapter 13 - Eigenvectors and eigenvalues

+# day 17: 2019-01-19

+* chapter 14 - Abstract vector spaces
+The serie on the linear algebra essence is finally over, it was great.
+Now I need to learn more about topology,
+* StatQuest video on PCA

+# day 18: 2019-01-20

+* a quick tour of google colab, I am probably going to use it to work on the keno project